 In general, once you have been infected and the primary infection becomes dormant, you have immunity against re-infection from an outside source if you remain healthy.
 However, if your immune system is weakened for some reason, a dormant infection may become reactivated.
-It is thought that most infections in immunocompromised people, such as those with HIV/AIDs, are due to reactivations rather than new infections.
+It is thought that most infections in people with weakened immune systems, such as those with HIV/AIDS, are due to reactivations rather than new infections.

-Why is the T. gondii infection rate as high as 95% in some countries?
+Why is the T. gondii infection rate higher in some countries?

 Is toxoplasmosis treatable?

 Most healthy people do not require treatment, but there are treatments available for those with compromised immune systems, for pregnant women to help lessen the risk that the infection will be passed to the fetus, and for newborns with congenital toxoplasmosis.
-For more on treatment, see the Mayo Clinic web site.
+For more on treatment, see the Mayo Clinic or CDC web sites.